wp-plugins/neoncrm-events-widget/readme.txt

 * Added two new filter options to hide events that are not web-published or have web registration disabled.
 * Refactored the logic for the number of events to display, due to the new filters

+= 0.14 =
+* Fixed an issue that prevented Category filtering from working

 == Upgrade Notice ==

 = 0.1 =